hertzmann/hertzmann.github.io/_posts/2022-07-21-siggraph-expectation-creep.md

 In most cases at SIGGRAPH, the difference is whether the experimentation is thorough. **But journal vs. conferences isn't _always_ about the level of experimentation.** For example, the examples I listed above ([1](https://ssteinberg.xyz/2022/04/03/practical_plt),[2](https://www.labri.fr/perso/pbenard/publications/contours/)) don't have extensive experimentation in my opinion, but they do have extensive theory, math and/or theorems.

-**Are there other examples of different _kinds_ of journal papers that have been published at TOG** that could help define this precent?
+**Are there other examples of different _kinds_ of journal papers that have been published at TOG** that could help define this precedent?
 I think the standard for "journal paper" should be anything that is somehow "complete" and rigorous, but it would be nice to have specific examples of what that has meant in the past.

 In other disciplines, journal papers could be many things.
 I've seen math journal papers that present a theorem in two pages total.
 Many journal publish "review" papers and papers that express an opinion about the field.
 I really liked the NPAR meta papers track and I think more of our venues should offer tracks for publishing reviews, opinions, visions for the field, and so on.
 Some of my favorite papers were essentially position papers, and many of our conferences have no venue for such papers.